-    With the introduction of LLO schemes and the use of some form of heterodyne detection, DSP has become of more and more importance to experimental implementations as it allows to compensate impairments digitally instead of doing it in the analog domain.
-Some of those impairments DSP deals with are phase noise, polarization mismatch, and clock desynchronization.
+With the introduction of LLO schemes and the use of some form of heterodyne detection, DSP has become increasingly important to experimental implementations, as it allows one to compensate for impairments digitally instead of in the analog domain.
+Some of the impairments DSP deals with are phase noise, polarization mismatch, and clock desynchronization.
 DSP is also sometimes used to achieve mode matching between the received and the transmitted quantum states.

-One of the most challenging tasks is carrier frequency and phase recovery, compensating for phase noise originating from the free-running transmitter and receiver lasers, and -- to a lesser extent -- from the channel.
-Phase noise from the lasers is generally the largest source of excess noise in experimental implementations~\cite{Hajomer2024}, in particular when compared to implementations using transmitted LO~\cite{Zhang2020}.
+One of the most challenging tasks is carrier frequency and phase recovery, which compensates for phase noise originating from the free-running transmitter and receiver lasers and -- to a lesser extent -- from the channel.
+Phase noise from the lasers is generally the largest source of excess noise in experimental implementations~\cite{Hajomer2024}, particularly when compared to implementations using transmitted LO~\cite{Zhang2020}.
 To achieve phase matching, the phase of the quantum signal with respect to the LO has to be measured, estimated, and compensated for.
-For this purpose, usually either frequency (and sometimes polarization) multiplexed pilot tones or time multiplexed reference symbols of higher power are used.
+For this purpose, usually either frequency-multiplexed (and sometimes polarization-multiplexed) pilot tones or time-multiplexed reference symbols of higher power are used.
 In the case of pilot tones, the measured signal can be described by